Introduction

 Content

 Remember that you, as the Superadmin, are responsible for making sure that the content you and your users publish in your platform (courses, training material, assets uploaded through Discover, Coach & Share, including captions) is accessible.
-Docebo does not execute any check on the uploaded content, as well as on the content available in Docebo Content and Docebo Discover.
+Docebo does not execute any check on the uploaded content, as well as on the content available in Docebo Content.

 Skip to Main Content